Leaflet Code: L8078

 This diploma is the core qualification needed to gain entry into the counselling profession and to become a professional counsellor.
 Throughout this qualification students will advance their knowledge of counselling theories, skills, ethical, professional and legal issues and personal development.

-Students will also complete a 100-hour placement as required in all professional counselling training and will undertake casework supervision with a supervisor provided by the college.
+Students will also complete a 100-hour placement as required in all professional counselling training and will undertake casework supervision.
+The work placement and a supervisor must be sourced by yourselves and the cost of the supervision will be paid by yourself.

 This vocational course focuses on experience based learning and engaging in counselling work in real-life situations to help students develop into a skilled, reflective practitioner able to develop and maintain short and long-term counselling relationships.

-This part-time course requires a significant time commitment due to its nature; students will undertake workshops days, placement, casework supervision and extra study outside of classes.
+This part-time course requires a significant time commitment due to its nature.
+Students are not required to attend a weekend residential but will undertake workshops days outside their normal timetable which may require attendance on weekdays amounting to 2-4 days off from work over the two years, on top of weekly commitments to your placement, or placements, fortnightly casework supervision and extra study outside of classes.

 To be eligible for this course you will need to have previously completed a Level 3 Certificate in Counselling Skills.